Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Numerical Simulations and Experiments

 \section{Numerical Simulations and Experiments}

-In this section, we will analyze the validation and performance of the proposed algorithm via numerical simulations and hardware experiments.
-The algorithm is implemented in an Intel Core i9 @3.2GHz computer with Python3 programming language and publicly available at https://github.com/PKU-MACDLab/IMPC-OB.
-We use CVXOPT \cite{cvxopt} for quadratic programming and trajectory optimization, and OMPL \cite{ompl} for ABIT$^*$ path planning.
-Furthermore, comparisons with Ego-swarm \cite{Zhou2021}, MADER \cite{Jesus2021} and LSC \cite{Park2022} are carried out.
+This section validates the performance of the proposed algorithm via numerical simulations and hardware experiments.
+The algorithm is implemented in Python3 and publicly available at https://github.com/PKU-MACDLab/IMPC-OB.
+All tests are performed on a computer with Intel Core i9 @3.2GHz and the team of robots is simulated using multiprocessing.
+CVXOPT \cite{cvxopt} is used for solving the trajectory optimization, and OMPL \cite{ompl} for ABIT$^\star$ path planning.
+The simulation and experiment videos can be found at https://youtu.be/Er7v9zQx784.